Tania-khn/Decodelabs-Task-3-Tania-Mansoor-Khan/README.md

+# Decodelabs-Task-3-Tania-Mansoor-Khan
+Phishing Awareness Analysis is a cybersecurity project that identifies and analyzes phishing attempts to help users recognize and avoid malicious emails and fake websites.
-# Tania's Cybersecurity Services - Phishing Awareness Platform
+## Tania's Cybersecurity Services - Phishing Awareness Platform

 A modern, interactive phishing awareness and cybersecurity training platform built with Next.js, TypeScript, and Tailwind CSS.